You’ve probably heard all the fuss about vertical climbers and would like to know which is the most effective.

 The console helps keep track of multiple metrics with engaging visuals for a more fun workout.

-Instead there is a device holder, in which you can place your phone with a prearranged plan of attack.
-Actually, MaxiClimber do provide an app which has various workouts to go through.
+Instead, there is a device holder, in which you can place your smart device with a prearranged plan of attack.
+Actually, MaxiClimber does provide an app that has various workouts to go through.

-When you use either the MaxiClimber XL or Versaclimber H/HP, you’re performing low impact exercise, so you’re not impacting your knees or other joints.
+When you use either the MaxiClimber XL or Versaclimber H/HP vertical climbers, you’re performing low-impact exercise, so you’re not impacting your knees or other joints.

 Putting little stress on those joints makes for a much more comfortable exercise session, allowing you to go farther and burn more calories per session.

-On that note, both vertical climbers are excellent at providing a platform to work out hard and burn a shed load of calories, if that’s your goal, and do it with little stress on the joints.
+On that note, both vertical climbers are excellent at providing a platform to work out hard and burn calories by the bucket full, if that’s your goal, and do it with little stress on the joints.

 Great for those recovering from injury and wanting to maintain their fitness.

-Also great for us older fitness enthusiasts who want to work hard without jumping around too much affecting the knees, hips, ankles, back – oh no the list is getting longer!
+Also, great for us older fitness enthusiasts who like our fitness equipment low-impact and want to work hard without jumping around too much affecting the knees, hips, ankles, back… – oh no the list is getting longer!